nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 To validate an `X509Credential`, the following steps MUST be performed:

 - Verify that the credential is in JWT format.
+- Verify the validity of the credential: its signature (see 5.4), revocation status if applicable.
 - Verify that the issuer's DID is a `did:x509` DID.
 - Verify that the DID specifies an accepted trust anchor (CA certificate) for `ca-fingerprint`.
 - Resolve the `did:x509` DID document according to the [did:x509 specification](https://trustoverip.github.io/tswg-did-x509-method-specification/) and check the certificate chain for revocation.
 - Validate that the `credentialSubject` fields match the policies in the `did:x509` DID.
+- Validate that the credential contains the attributes required by the use case (see 5.3).

 ### 5.2 Validate the Issuer Certificate

 The certificate associated with the `did:x509` issuer MUST be validated as follows:

 - **Certificate Chain Validation**: The certificate must have a valid trust chain.
-The chain MUST be complete and all signatures need to be checked.
+The chain MUST be complete (from root to leaf) and all signatures need to be checked.
 - **Revocation Check**: Verify the revocation status of the certificate using CRL.
-- The DID MUST specify an accepted trust anchor through its `ca-fingerprint` property and the trust anchor MUST be present in the certificate chain as either the Root CA or on of the Intermediate CAs.
+- The DID MUST specify an accepted trust anchor through its `ca-fingerprint` property and the trust anchor MUST be present in the certificate chain as either the Root CA or one of the Intermediate CAs.
 What trust anchors are accepted depends on the use case.

 Failure to validate the issuer certificate invalidates the credential.